 The output format.
-In this case, ID and value as plain text.
+In this example, ID and value as plain text.

 The output location.

 The number of workers to use.
 In this example, 2.

 For more information on these, and other parameters used with Giraph samples, see the Giraph quickstart.

 Once the job has finished, the results are stored in the /example/out/shotestpaths directory.
 The output file names begin with part-m- and end with a number indicating the first, second, etc. file.
-Use the following to view the output:
+Use the following command to view the output:

 hdfs dfs -text /example/output/shortestpaths/*

 The output should appear similar to the following text:

 0 1.0 4 5.0 2 2.0 1 0.0 3 1.0

 The SimpleShortestPathComputation example is hard coded to start with object ID 1 and find the shortest path to other objects.
 The output is in the format of

 distanceis the value (or weight) of the edges traveled between object ID 1 and the target ID.

 Visualizing this data, you can verify the results by traveling the shortest paths between ID 1 and all other objects.
 The shortest path between ID 1 and ID 4 is 5.
-This is the total distance between ID 1 and 3, and then ID 3 and 4.
+This value is the total distance between ID 1 and 3, and then ID 3 and 4.